dotlang/language/doc/RFE.md

 Anyway, both ways are possible. waaaait!
 In this case, we no longer need `?` notation.
 Even in previous case we don't need it.
 `?` was needed because we were using generics to define handlers.
 But we don't need to.
 Each handler is a type and a handler and next. type has a fixed type `type`, handler is fixed `(Shape->)` and so is next.
+Summary:
+- To provide polymorphism, we only need struct and generics and combined union type.
+- No `?`, no map literal.

 ? - Can't we replace union with a generic struct?